| Midgley

 for there was also a Robert Hood of Newton,

-a Robert Hode probably of Stanley and perhaps Sowerby :
+a Robert Hode probably of Stanley and another in Sowerby :

 Wakefield